The impact of radial migration on disk galaxy star formation histories: II. Role of bar strength, disk thickness, and merger history: Classification of galaxies

 Bars are elongated stellar structures that extend from the central regions of disk galaxies and play a fundamental role in secular evolution by redistributing angular momentum and driving gas inflows toward the central regions \citep{Athanassoula1992,Combes1981,Sellwood2014,Sheth2005}.
-They are observed in approximately 60–70\% of massive disk galaxies in the local Universe \citep{Eskridge2000, Masters2011}.
-By funneling gas inward, bars can trigger central starbursts, contributing to the growth of bulges, but they can also suppress star formation by rapidly depleting cold gas reservoirs or driving outflows \citep{Cheung2013,Gavazzi2015}.
+They are observed in approximately 60-70\% of massive disk galaxies in the local Universe \citep{Eskridge2000, Masters2011}.
+By funneling gas inward, bars can trigger central starbursts, contributing to the growth of bulges, but they can also suppress star formation by rapidly depleting cold gas reservoirs or driving outflows \citep{Cheung2013, Gavazzi2015, semczuk24}.
 The extent of this influence depends on various bar parameters, such as bar strength, length, and pattern speed, which govern how efficiently bars redistribute stars and gas through radial migration, thereby shaping both the chemical evolution and the SFH of galaxies \citep{Geron2023, Marques2024,Minchev2013.1,Minchev2014}.
 Stronger bars are particularly associated with enhanced radial mixing, which alters the chemical and dynamical properties of a galaxy's disk by redistributing stars and gas over large distances \citep{Fragkoudi2020}.
-However, numerical simulations, including those from the IllustrisTNG project, indicate that the efficiency of bar-driven processes depends not only on bar strength but also on factors such as gas content, dark matter halo properties, and disk stability \citep{Peschken2019, Rosas-Guevara2022}.
-These suggest that bars are complex dynamical structures that can both promote and regulate star formation, making them a key mechanism in the long-term evolution of disk galaxies.
+However, numerical simulations, including those from the IllustrisTNG project, indicate that the efficiency of bar-driven processes, such as resonant scattering, bar-induced gas inflow toward the central regions, and the associated redistribution of stellar orbits, depend not only on bar strength but also on factors such as gas content, dark-matter halo properties, and disk stability \citep{Peschken2019, Rosas-Guevara2022}.
+These findings suggest that bars are complex dynamical structures that can both promote and regulate star formation, making them a key mechanism in the long-term evolution of disk galaxies.

+We adopted the bar strength measurements for each galaxy in the TNG50 simulation from \cite{Khoperskov2024}.
+These bar strengths, denoted as $A_2/A_0$, represent the peak value of the $m=$ 2 Fourier harmonic of the stellar surface density, providing a quantitative measure of the prominence of bar-like structures within the galaxies.
+The value is measured in the inner galaxy, within radii where the position angle of the stellar surface-density major axis changes by less than $5^\circ$ over $\Delta R = 0.5\,\mathrm{kpc}$ \citep{athanassoula02}.